frankshearar/Home/Surfacing-PackageType-as-part-of-NuGet-search-protocol.md

 dotnet.exe - the ability to search for dotnet CLI tool only packages on NuGet.org

 ## Evidence
-Today, the state-of-the-are is this manually maintained list - https://github.com/natemcmaster/dotnet-tools
+Today, the state-of-the-art is this manually maintained list - https://github.com/natemcmaster/dotnet-tools

 ## Solution
 * Addendum to NuGetSearch Protocol - PackageType